DanieleDeco/meta-barcoding-sequencing-from-England-Rockpools-/README.md

-# meta-barcoding-sequencing from England Rockpools.
+# Metabarcoding-sequencing from England rock pools.
-Bionformatic pipeline for meta-barcoding seequencing.
+Bionformatic pipeline for metabarcoding sequencing.
 # 1) Trimming and quality control
 ## 1.CUTADAPT
 ```
 #######################################################################
-  1. Use cutadapt to select the sequences that have the desired primers
+  1. Use Cutadapt to select the sequences that contains the target primers
 #######################################################################